hexive/sunpaper/README.md

 Help!
 Show the option flags available.
 `./sunpaper.sh -h`

 Report!
-Show a table of all the time events for the wallpaper.
+Show a table of all the time events scheduled for the day.
 `./sunpaper.sh -r`

 Clear!
 Use this to clear the cache files.
 Call this after any configuration change to force a wallpaper update.
 `./sunpaper.sh -c`

 Time!
 Want to see what will happen later today?
 This option will set a custom time so you can see what your wallpaper will look like then.
-Must be in HH:MM format. (-t 06:12)
+It must be in HH:MM format. (-t 06:12)
 `./sunpaper.sh -t HH:MM`